citizenfx/natives/VEHICLE/SetHeliBladesSpeed.md

 void SET_HELI_BLADES_SPEED(Vehicle vehicle, float speed);
 ```

+Despite its name this, works on Helicopters and Planes.

 Sets the speed of the helicopter blades in percentage of the full speed.

 Works with planes too.